 Just a few steps into the garden allows you to escape the hurly-burly of the city.
 Shaded by eucalyptus trees, its benches make an ideal spot to bury yourself in a book or perhaps even start a romance as Athenians jog by.
 The numbers speak for themselves.
 The garden is home to 7,000 trees, 40,000 bushes and other plants, making up 519 species and varieties.
 More than 100 of them are Greek, with Judas trees, oleanders and carob trees the undoubted stars, while others come from countries all over the world, such as Australian pines or Chinese trees-of-heaven.
 Centenarian Holm oaks, cypress trees and Canary Island date palms are also amongst the plants that have been a feature of the garden since it was first created.
 There are also six lakes, all with a sizable community of playful ducks.
 And one of the most amazing finds in the garden during 19th-century excavations is the Roman floor, uncovered at a depth of one meter, belonging to the courtyard of a Roman villa very near what is now the entrance on Vasilissis Sophias Avenue.

 You’ll also love the sundial at the main entrance, where visitors try to guess the time before looking at their watch.
 The garden also has a conservatory, children’s library and a small café (entrance on Irodou Attikou Street).
 The conservatory is the place where plants are initially cultivated before being replanted in the garden and is considered to have been the country’s very first working greenhouse.
 The library, which has two reading rooms, a fairy tale room and a music and film room was founded in 1984.
-When it first opened, there were only 1,500 books on its shelves, but today there are more than 6,000.
+When it first opened, there were only 1,500 books on its shelves, but today there are more than 6,000. - Interact at the Digital Museum

 Interactive, fun and kids-friendly, the Digital Museum is located in the neighborhood where Plato founded his school of philosophy, the Academy, around 387 BC.
-Built like a box with one exit and one entrance to symbolize the path to enlightenment, the purpose of this museum is to create a link between modern-day Athens and the life and teachings of the ancient philosopher.
+Built like a box with one exit and one entrance to symbolize the path to enlightenment, the purpose of this museum is to create a link between modern-day Athens and the life and teachings of the ancient philosopher. - Indulge yourself with a steam bath

 There are a number of small-capacity traditional bathhouses in Plaka.
 Lie on the warm marble, breathe deeply in the steam bath and place yourself in the hands of experts equipped with a ketse (a special sponge for exfoliation) foaming with natural olive oil soap.
 Get your hair washed and your body massaged.
 There are many services available and special offers for couples.
 You can, of course, combine different options as you wish.
 Tea is served afterwards and you leave the place relieved and replenished.